Too Many Processors? How to Choose the Right One

 Intel

-Renowned for its high single-core performance and efficient power usage.
+Renowned for its strong single-core performance and energy efficiency, dominating the laptop market.

 Bestseller